-Dr Nambisan's Surgery policy is to respect the privacy of our patients, their families and our staff and to maintain compliance with the General Data Protection Regulation (GDPR) and all UK specific Data
+Our practice policy is to respect the privacy of our patients, their families and our staff and to maintain compliance with the General Data Protection Regulation (GDPR) and all UK specific Data Protection Requirements.

-Protection Requirements.
 Our policy is to ensure all personal data related to our patients will be protected.

 All employees and sub-contractors engaged by our practice are asked to sign a confidentiality agreement.
 The practice will, if required, sign a separate confidentiality agreement if the client deems it necessary.
-If a sub-contractor acts as a data processor for Dr Nambisan's Surgery an appropriate contract (art 24-28) will be established for the processing of your information.
+If a sub-contractor acts as a data processor for [Practice Name] an appropriate contract (art 24-28) will be established for the processing of your information.